City field and Gashouder

 “Discover 20 hectares of garden in the Sphinxkwartier!”

-The relocation of the landing of the Noorderbrug bridge has freed up space for the realization of an entirely new city park: the Frontenpark.
+The relocation of the landing of the Noorderbrug freed up space for the realization of an entirely new city park: the Frontenpark.
 Located on the north side of the Sphinxkwartier, the Frontenpark appears like the district’s back garden stretching over more than twenty hectares.
 This park has a wealth of flora and fauna and cultural heritage and offers space for events.

 Wandele vaan Lambèr tot Lumière

 Or to translate the Maastricht dialect into plain English: a walk from the St Lambert’s Church to Lumière Cinema.

 A 120-metre-long dry canal under Cabergerweg once again connects the Hoge and Lage Fronten as they had been in the past.
 Visitors can stroll straight from the Lambertuskerk (St Lambert’s Church on Koningin Emmaplein square) via the Frontenpark to Lumière Cinema (Bassin) and go to see a film.
 They can also continue their walk and visit one of the other locations that make the Sphinxkwartier so unique.